-Our procurement activities aim to achieve best value for money and encourage competition within an appropriate risk management framework.
+Our procurement activities aim to achieve outcomes that benefit our people, place and progress, encourage competition and innovation within an appropriate risk management framework.

-Council's tender process is in accordance with the Local Government Act 1993 and the Local Government (General) Regulation 2005.
+AlburyCity’s procurement process is conducted in accordance with the Local Government Act 1993 and the Local Government (General) Regulation 2021.

-Tender applicants are reminded that canvassing or lobbying Councillors or Council staff, in relation to any aspect of the tender, will automatically disqualify the Tenderer from the tender process.
+Suppliers and Tender applicants are asked to review the Statement of Business Ethics and are reminded that canvassing or lobbying Councillors or Council staff, in relation to any aspect of the purchase or tender, will automatically disqualify the Tenderer from the process.